syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 N> If a [CustomEditor](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.CustomEditor.html) class is inherited from [BaseTypeEditor](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.BaseTypeEditor.html) interface, the Create method will have PropertyDescriptor parameter value which can be used as per requirement.

 ## Attach the custom editor with property item
 The PropertyGrid control allows users to bind the essential properties of the custom editor control with the properties of the property items using the [`Attach`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.ITypeEditor.html#Syncfusion_Windows_PropertyGrid_ITypeEditor_Attach_Syncfusion_Windows_PropertyGrid_PropertyViewItem_Syncfusion_Windows_PropertyGrid_PropertyItem_) method.
-You can also customise the property items using the [PropertyItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyItem.html) and [PropertyViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyViewItem.html) parameter values in the Attach method.
+You can also customize the property items using the [PropertyItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyItem.html) and [PropertyViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PropertyGrid.PropertyViewItem.html) parameter values in the Attach method.

 {% tabs %}
 {% highlight C# %}